Generalized Fourier coefficients of multiplicative functions: The non-correlation result

-Let $G$ be a connected, simply connected, $s$-step nilpotent Lie group and let $g:\ZZ \to G$ be a polynomial sequence on $G$ as defined in \cite[Definition 1.8]{GT-polyorbits}.
-Let $\Gamma < G$ be a discrete cocompact subgroup.
+To define polynomial \emph{nil}sequences, let $\Gamma < G$ be a discrete co-compact subgroup.
 Then the compact quotient $G/\Gamma$ is called a nilmanifold.
 Any Mal'cev basis $\mathcal{X}$ (see \cite[\S2]{GT-polyorbits} for a definition) for $G/\Gamma$ gives rise to a metric $d_{\mathcal{X}}$ on $G/\Gamma$ as described in \cite[Definition 2.2]{GT-polyorbits}.
 This metric allows us to define Lipschitz functions on $G/\Gamma$ as the set of functions $F:G/\Gamma \to \CC$ for which the Lipschitz norm (cf. \cite[Definition 1.2]{GT-polyorbits})

 is finite.
 If $F$ is a $1$-bounded Lipschitz function, then $(F(g(n)\Gamma))_{n \in \ZZ}$ is called a (polynomial) nilsequence.